DefunctLizard/Spearmint-Customizer/README.md

 # Spearmint-Customizer
-Spearmint customizer installs the custom themes and programs you were just going to do anyway.
+Spearmint customizer installs the custom themes and programs you were just going to do anyway in `GNOME`.

 [List of Themes](https://github.com/DefunctLizard/spearmint-customizer/wiki/List-of-custom-themes)